Presenters for 2020

 •Influence other areas of the organization to adopt microlearning techniques

-Nancy Giard Hawthorne, TD Consultant
+Nancy Giard Hawthorn, TD Consultant

 Should I Stay or Should I Go?